The Frisbee Game of the Century

 Thus was the situation in 1997: The Flash and Melquiades were off at school, and Sasha was still missing.
 While attending UC Santa Cruz, the Melquiades met many Ultimate Frisbee enthusiasts, including a guy named Zen.
 When he heard legends about the MAD FIGS' skill, he scoffed, saying that he and his friends could beat them any day.
 Once Melquiades had stopped laughing, he managed to say, "It's on."

-The battle lines have been drawn.
+The battle lines had been drawn.
 Well, actually, they hadn't really.
-We didn't know for sure where or when we would be playing, how many people would be on a team, how many games we'd play, or what rules we'd go by.
-But if the Great vinnardo had ever felt the urge to update us on that information, it would have greatly aided the planning efforts of the Fresno MAD FIGS. Until the updates arrived, the MAD FIGS continued to train, practice, and prepare themselves for the final battle...
+It was never actually established where the game would happen, how many people would be on a team, how many games would be played, or what rules would be used.
+Still, the MAD FIGS continued to train, practice, and prepare themselves for the final battle...
 The Frisbee Game of the Century.

-Unfortunately, the FGOTC had to be postponed indefinately due to a cancellation by the opponents of the MAD FIGS (Team Flits).
-Even though the MAD FIGS went to great lengths to make themselves available on the scheduled date, the Flits called and cancelled at the last minute.
-Since Paul left for Scotland the next week, and Jacob had left for his Mission before Paul returned, the game was never rescheduled.
+Unfortunately, the FGOTC had to be postponed indefinately due to a cancellation by the opponents of the MAD FIGS. Since Paul left for Scotland the next week, and Jacob had left for his Mission before Paul returned, the game was never rescheduled.
 The MAD FIGS have declared themselves the moral victors of the struggle, and remain the greatest Ultimate Frisbee team in existence.